-The Nomura house has a beautiful garden that was ranked one of the best in Japan by Michelin Guide.
-The garden is small, but features many characteristics of Japanese gardens, including a 400-year-old Japanese bayberry, waterfall and pond, and various stone features like bridge and lanterns.
+The Nomura house has a beautiful garden that was ranked one of the best in Japan by the Michelin Guide.
+The garden is small but features many characteristics of Japanese gardens, including 400-year-old Japanese bayberry, waterfall and pond, and various stone features like bridge and lanterns.

 As you walk around between the mud walls of Nagamachi and tour Nomura House, you can imagine the life of a samurai during that time.